Two-sample testing of high-dimensional linear regression coefficients via complementary sketching: Theoretical analysis

 \subsection{Sparse case}

-We consider in this subsection the test $\psi^{\mathrm{sparse}}_{\omega,\tau}$, which is suitable for distinguishing $\beta_1$ and $\beta_2$ that differ in a small number of coordinates, the setting that has more subtle phenomena and hence is most of interest to us.
+We consider in this subsection the test $\psi^{\mathrm{sparse}}_{\omega,\tau}$, which is suitable for distinguishing $\beta_1$ and $\beta_2$ that differ in only a few coordinates, the setting that has more subtle phenomena and hence is most interesting to us.
 Our first result below states that with a choice of hard-thresholding level $\omega$ of order $\sigma\sqrt{\log p}$, the test has asymptotic size 0.

 \begin{thm} If Conditions~\ref{cond:asymp} and~\ref{cond:sigma} hold and $\beta_1=\beta_2$, then, with the choice of parameters $\tau > 0$ and $\omega = \hat{\sigma}\sqrt{(4+\varepsilon)\log p}$ for any $\varepsilon>0$, we have